loot/loot/CONTRIBUTING.md

 * Masterlist messages can be translated, but translations must be submitted to the masterlist maintainers for addition.
 Translating masterlist messages won't be covered here.
 * The languages LOOT supports is defined in LOOT's settings, so new translations can be added without updating LOOT.
 However, LOOT's default settings are hardcoded, so LOOT must be updated to support new translations by default.

+The easiest way to contribute translations is to use [Weblate](https://hosted.weblate.org/engage/loot/).
+On Weblate you can submit translations for LOOT itself, the LOOT installer and LOOT's masterlist prelude all in one place.
+Plus, if you're not sure about your translation, you can submit it as a suggestion.

+You can also submit translations using Git and GitHub, though we encourage contributors to go through Weblate because it's more user-friendly, and because it helps to avoid synchronisation issues between Weblate and GitHub.
+You do need an account on Weblate to contribute there, but you can sign in with various identity providers, including GitHub.

+If you're having any trouble, feel free to ask a team member for help, such as in the **#dev-questions** or **#translations** channels in our [Discord](https://loot.github.io/discord/) or at our dedicated [localization issue](https://github.com/loot/loot.github.io/issues/77).

+#### Copyright License

+New contributions to LOOT's translations are licensed under the [Creative Commons Zero 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license, effectively putting them into the public domain.
+By contributing a translation, you agree that your contribution is covered by the same license.

+### Adding a new translation

-This guide assumes you have a basic understanding of how to use a Git client and GitHub to submit your changes.
+This section assumes you have a basic understanding of how to use a Git client and GitHub to submit your changes, as adding a new translation involves making code changes that can't be done through Weblate.
 If you don't, don't worry!
 You can still contribute; simply follow the previously linked [guide](https://loot.github.io/docs/contributing/How-To-Contribute) to learn the basic principles needed.

-If you're having any trouble, feel free to ask a team member for help, such as in the **#dev-questions** or **#translations** channels in our [Discord](https://loot.github.io/discord/) or at our dedicated [localization issue](https://github.com/loot/loot.github.io/issues/77).
-If you're still uncomfortable with the process, we can always submit your translations for you, but we encourage you to try submitting them yourself first.
+Keep in mind that you don't need to submit a perfect pull request; just follow the instructions below to the best of your ability and we will correct any coding-related mistakes when we review your submission.

-To translate everything but masterlist messages, first fork this repository.
+First fork this repository.
 All file paths given below are relative to its base folder.

-Keep in mind that you don't need to submit a perfect pull request; just follow the instructions below to the best of your ability and we will correct any coding-related mistakes when we review your submission.

-### Adding a new translation

 #### Adding a new installer translation